 Professional development is proven to:

 - Increase retention, particularly of the majority of today’s workforce: The stereotypically job-hopping millennial.
-They want a purpose, according to Gallup, and development provides that.
+They want a purpose, according to Gallup, and development opportunities provide that.

 - Boost employee satisfaction.
 Offering individual development plans that clearly impact business outcomes gives employees a tangible link between their day-to-day work and the company mission.

 - Establish healthy workplace patterns.
-When L&D is role modelled to them by leaders and influencers, employees will see the benefits and engage.
+When L&D is role modelled to them by leaders and influencers, employees will see the benefits and engage with a new learning environment.
 When they become tenured, they set the tone for upcoming employees.
 And so it goes on and on, meaning that HR can loosen the reigns on managing development plans over time.

 Where capability building thrives long-term is in developing strengths rather than fixing weaknesses.
 Employees respond better to this, because aren’t made to feel like they’re lacking.
 Say you start an employee on a development plan with content aimed at developing a higher level of proficiency in capabilities the employee already possesses.
 This gives you equity to ask them to develop entirely new capabilities down the line, particularly if you also encourage employees to undertake courses as side passion projects.